GemeenteNijmegen/os-remote-sensing/README.md

 Vegetation detection is based on Color-infrared (CIR) aerial photography and the NDVI vegetation metric.

 The objective of this repository is to provide a base for developing custom made remote sensing applications for vegetation detection in the urban environment.
-This so-called Minimal Viable Product is an 100-day experiment of the Experise group Data Science Dutch Municipalities and acts as a showcase.
+This so-called Minimal Viable Product is an 100-day experiment of the Expertise Group Data Science Dutch Municipalities and acts as a showcase.

 Currently the application is a pre-release version (alpha).